mutiedoris/Customer-Churn-Phase-3/README.md

 ---

 ## Model Evaluation
-Models were evaluated using classification metrics, confusion matrices, and ROC-AUC scores.
-Recall was prioritized because the cost of missing a churn-prone customer is higher than incorrectly flagging a non-churner.
-The tuned decision tree achieved the best balance between recall and overall performance.
-It consistently outperformed the baseline logistic regression in identifying churned customers and demonstrated strong discriminatory ability based on ROC-AUC scores.
+Models were evaluated on the test dataset using classification metrics, confusion matrices, and ROC-AUC scores.
+Because the business goal is to identify customers at risk of churning, recall was prioritized as the primary evaluation metric.
+The baseline logistic regression model performed well at identifying non-churners but had low recall for churned customers.
+The tuned decision tree improved performance substantially, achieving approximately 62% recall on the test data.
+ROC-AUC results also showed that the decision tree slightly outperformed logistic regression in distinguishing between churners and non-churners.

-📊 **Insert Visualization:** *Confusion Matrix for Final Decision Tree Model*
+### Confusion Matrix for Final Decision Tree Model
 ![alt text](image-3.png)

-📊 **Insert Visualization:** *ROC Curve Comparison*
+### ROC Curve Comparison
 ![alt text](image-4.png)

 ---

 ## Final Model Selection
-The tuned decision tree classifier was selected as the final model.
-Its ability to model non-linear relationships and achieve higher recall makes it well suited for proactive churn prevention.
-While less interpretable than logistic regression, the performance gains justify its use as a decision-support tool.
+The tuned decision tree classifier was selected as the final model due to its improved recall of approximately 62% on the test data and its ability to capture non-linear patterns in customer behavior.
+Because the primary business objective is to identify customers at risk of churning before they leave, prioritizing recall makes this model more suitable for proactive retention strategies despite its lower interpretability compared to logistic regression.

 ---